Vietnam.vn - Nền tảng quảng bá Việt Nam

-Báo Thanh niênBáo Thanh niên25/09/2024
+Báo Thanh niênBáo Thanh niên24/09/2024

-INVESTING IN PRESCHOOL EDUCATION IS VERY DIFFICULT
+INVESTING IN EARLY CHILDHOOD EDUCATION IS VERY DIFFICULT

 Mầm non tư thục 'hụt hơi': Làm sao để bứt phá?- Ảnh 1.

-Children at Kim Dong Kindergarten, a private school that has been operating for 34 years in Binh Thanh District, Ho Chi Minh City
+Children at Kim Dong Kindergarten, a private school that has been operating for 34 years in Binh Thanh District, Ho Chi Minh City.

-IMPROVE QUALITY, STREAMLINE THE MODEL
+IMPROVING QUALITY, STREAMLINING THE MODEL

 Mầm non tư thục 'hụt hơi': Làm sao để bứt phá?- Ảnh 2.

-EXPECTATIONS OF PRIVATE KINDERGARTEN INVESTORS
+EXPECTATIONS OF INVESTORS IN PRIVATE PRESCHOOLS

-From the 2021-2022 school year to the end of the 2023-2024 school year, 37 independent preschools will receive a subsidy of VND 1,040,000,000; 15,735 children will receive a subsidy of VND 12,602,050,720; 492 teachers will receive a subsidy of VND 2,622,400,000.
+From the 2021-2022 school year to the end of the 2023-2024 school year, 37 independent preschools received subsidies totaling VND 1,040,000,000; 15,735 children received subsidies totaling VND 12,602,050,720; and 492 teachers received subsidies totaling VND 2,622,400,000.

-Therefore, the leaders of the Department of Education and Training of Ho Chi Minh City proposed to the Department of Preschool Education, Ministry of Education and Training, to adjust and reduce the criteria for the percentage of children of workers and laborers working in industrial zones who are entitled to policies at preschool education facilities and support for preschool teachers in private schools (from 30% to 20%).
+Therefore, the leaders of the Ho Chi Minh City Department of Education and Training proposed to the Department of Preschool Education, Ministry of Education and Training, to adjust and reduce the criterion for the percentage of children of workers and laborers working in industrial zones who are eligible for policies at preschools and support for preschool teachers in private preschools (from 30% down to 20%).

-At the same time, to promote the socialization of education and the development of preschool education, the leaders of the Department of Education and Training of Ho Chi Minh City also proposed the need to issue special incentive policies for investors in the field of education and training.
-In fact, in addition to the relatively low corporate income tax rate applied to educational projects, educational projects have not received any special support during the investment process such as support in finding locations, procedures...
-There should be regulations not requiring the conversion of residential land use purposes to educational land to promote the development of non-public preschool education...
+At the same time, to promote the socialization of education and the development of preschool education, the leaders of the Ho Chi Minh City Department of Education and Training also proposed the need to issue specific preferential policies for investors in the education and training sector.
+In reality, besides the relatively low corporate income tax rate applied to education projects, these projects have not received any special support during the investment process, such as support in finding locations or with procedures.
+There is a need for regulations that do not require the conversion of residential land to educational land to promote the development of non-public preschool education…

 Source: https://thanhnien.vn/mam-non-tu-thuc-hut-hoi-lam-sao-de-but-pha-185240924182718951.htm